elct-odoo/onboarding/dronezone-demo/database-config.md

 # Order of Operations for DroneZone 2.0 Implementation

 ## 1. Creating Drones:
    - Create 5 drones (Drone A-E) in Odoo.
+Set these to `Can be Sold` and not `Can be Purchased` since we manufacture these ourselves
-   - Set them up for sale under the `Inventory` tab, selecting only the `manufacture` route, not the `buy` route.
+   - In the`Inventory` tab of our product, select only the `Manufacture` route, not the `Buy` route.
 Since we will not be purchasing these from a vendor.

    **Bill of Materials (BoM) for Drones:**
    - Drone A: BoM Drone Battery, Drone Blade, Drone Plastic Structure, Drone Engine A